ekkis/sms-receive/README.md

 waiting `delay` number of miliseconds in between polls.
 The `callback` method is called whenever either: 1) a match is found (the callback is passed a true value) or, 2) the number of attempts expires (the callback is handed a false)

-### init()
+### fetch()

 Used to fetch the main directory of available numbers.
-It is unnecessary to call this method as it is called when the module is first required, but it can be used to re-fetch the contents of the main page
+It is unnecessary to call this method as it is automatically called by other methods in the module, but it can be used to force-fetch a list of numbers

+### config(o)
+* fetch - specifies a function that can fetch a url and returns text

+By default the module uses `node-fetch` but this dependency can be injected using this mechanism.
+The requirements for the provided function are the it must accept a `url` and and `opts` object, and must return text wrapped in a promise

 ## Examples

 The examples below use the promise call-style but the async/await